runnfla/GaleFuncs/README.md

 \- Microsoft Excel 64-bit on Windows

 **Installation in LibreOffice Calc**\
 1\.
-Download the corresponding `.oxt` file from the [Add-In](https://github.com/runnfla/GaleFuncs/tree/main/Add-In/LibreOffice%20Calc) directory\
+Download the corresponding `galefuncs.oxt` file from the [Add-In](https://github.com/runnfla/GaleFuncs/tree/main/Add-In) directory\
 2\.
 In LibreOffice Calc, go to **Tools \-\-> Extensions**\
 3\.
 In the **Extensions** manager window, click the **Add** button\
 4\.
 Select the downloaded `.oxt` file and click **Open**\